jguhit/jguhit.github.io/DiHiggs-bbtautau/HHbbtautau.md

 My contributions are central to several significant improvements in the analysis.
 These include the introduction of dedicated regions for analyzing ggF and VBF processes, and the development of a fully harmonized multivariate technique.
 This technique optimizes Boosted Decision Trees (BDTs) in both the lepton-hadron and hadron-hadron channels, serving as a discriminant for classifying ggF and VBF events.
 Specifically, I am leading the effort to harmonize the multivariate strategy for the lepton-hadron channel and am deeply involved in all the optimizations mentioned.

+**Unfortunately, due to privacy and security measures implemented at CERN, specific details and code from these experiments are not be publicly viewable.**
 # Results